STAMP-project/docs-forum/README.md

 #### STAMP tools ####
 The main STAMP tools are presented in the following map:
 ![STAMP tools in DevOps](docs/images/devops_stamp_tools.png)
-You can find all on our github:
+You can find them all on our github:
 * [DSpot](http://github.com/STAMP-project/dspot)
 * [Descartes](http://github.com/STAMP-project/pitest-descartes)
 * [Camp](http://github.com/STAMP-project/camp)